 Rodent control in household and summer cottage environments

-In the prevention of rodent damage, it is important to keep the premises clean and tidy, to remove sources of food for rodents and to prevent the entry of rodents into buildings.
+To prevent rodent damage, it is important to keep the premises clean and tidy, to remove rodent food sources and to prevent the entry of rodents into buildings.
 Observe at least the following:

 - Seal any holes rodents could use to enter the building.
 You can also use a sufficiently close-knit mesh to prevent entry.
 A mouse can enter the building through a hole through which you can stick a finger!